Entanglement Routing Based on Fidelity Curves

-In the last section, we studied the properties of the fidelity curves as routing metrics, and we found them to be both isotonic and monotonic for the two distribution models considered.
-With these properties holding, it is possible to devise a simple multi-objective routing algorithm \cite{Martins1984,sobrinho2005algebraic} that finds the best routes between a source node, and all other nodes.
-The concept behind the algorithm is to start at a source node and compute the fidelity curves and a priority value for the links connecting to its neighboring nodes.
-All discovered nodes are added to a priority queue that orders them according to the priority value, denoted as $\mathcal{A}$ in Algorithm \ref{alg:SPT}.
-The algorithm then moves to the path with higher priority that connects the source node to a node $i$.
-This path is then extended to connect the source nodes to all neighbors of node $i$ and calculates both the fidelity curves and the priority values of these new paths.
-Inevitably, at a certain point the algorithm will find a node that already contains a fidelity curve.
-In this situation, the algorithm has found an alternative path to reach the neighboring node, and has to check if this new path is or is not dominated by the old paths.
-In order to do this, a second data structure is required to serve as a temporary registry, denoted as $\mathcal{F^{\rm reg}}$ in Algorithm \ref{alg:SPT}.
-This variable keeps track of the optimal fidelity curve found for each node, alongside the respective paths (as represented in Fig.~\ref{fig3}.
+When both isotonicity and monotonicity hold, it is possible to devise a simple multi-objective routing algorithm \cite{Bugalho2023} that finds the best routes between a source node and all other nodes.
+First, one starts at a source node and computes the fidelity curves and a priority value for the links that connect to its neighboring nodes.
+All discovered nodes are added to a priority queue that orders them according to the priority value.
+The algorithm then moves to the path with the highest priority that connects the source node to a node $i$.
+This path is then extended to connect the source node to all neighbors of node $i$, calculating both the fidelity curves and the priority values of these new paths.
+Inevitably, at a certain point, the algorithm will find a node that already has an associated fidelity curve.
+In this situation, the algorithm has found an alternative path to reach the neighboring node and has to check whether this new path is dominated or not by the old one.
+To do this, temporary registry is required to keep track of the optimal fidelity curve found for each node, alongside the respective paths (as represented in Fig.\ref{fig3}).